About

 SMIDDY

-The COVID-19 pandemic has brought together researchers from various diseases and subfields, leading to fruitful discussions on infectious disease dynamics, modeling, and policy-making.
-It has also highlighted the depth of expertise within Switzerland’s infectious disease modeling community.
+The COVID-19 pandemic brought together researchers from various diseases and subfields, leading to fruitful discussions on infectious disease dynamics, modeling, and policy-making.
+Time and again it also highlighted the depth of expertise within Switzerland’s infectious disease modeling community!

 Contact us if you want to get involved in building a stronger and more connected infectious disease modeling community in Switzerland!